tiagofilipe12/mash_wrapper/README.md

                         concatenated fasta.
   -j, --json            If you desire to export a json file with all
                         significant entries use this options.
-  -ms, --mashix         Perform a matrix of all mash distance, taking all
+  -m, --mashix          Perform a matrix of all mash distance, taking all
                         files.

 MASH related options: